misterriley/CRAM/readme.md

+When using this code please cite the author.

 This codebase performs Connectome Regression in Alternate Metrics (CRAM) analysis.
 It takes input parameters, creates necessary folders, calculates a distance matrix (if it does not exist or is